Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 r_rregs...
 ```

-This is because you can't just load a value into B, the instruction for that does not exist; you'd have to do it via C and then set B to C, and this just seems like a reasonably straight forward alternative method of working around that.
+This is needed because you can't just load a value into B, the instruction for that does not exist; you'd have to do it via the C register and then set B to C, and this just seems like a reasonably straight forward alternative method of working around that.
 I think I'm fine using the A field for all of this:

 ```
 ?B=0 8A9